Catherine T. Montgomery: Career

-Montgomery was an avid traveler and hiker.
-In 1905 she traveled with writer Ella Rhoads Higginson around Alaska by train for almost two months.
-She felt the 1908 Messina earthquake while studying in Rome.
 In January 1926, Montgomery met mountaineer and textbook salesman Joseph Hazard, and described her hope for a hike in the West to match the Appalachian Trail through fourteen eastern states.
 That evening, he shared the idea at a meeting of the Mount Baker Club in Bellingham.
+This spurred the outdoor groups of the Pacific Northwest to organize around building the trail, along with the aid of the Forest Service.
 While Clinton C. Clarke is called "the Father of the Pacific Crest Trail", his involvement in the project came several years later.
+Montgomery's contributions were not known until recently, and not recorded in documents like her obituary.
+However, she is now labeled as the "Mother of the Pacific Crest Trail".

 Personal life and legacy

 Montgomery lived with fellow educator Ida Agnes Baker; they were both among the founding members of the PLF.
 "Memories of financial struggle, of trans-continental trips, of farming together, come to me as I recall the locking of Ida Baker’s life with mine, but above all comes the memory of tramping together", she wrote in a eulogy for her partner, who died when she was struck by a street car in 1921.

 Montgomery died in 1957, aged 90 years, in Bellingham.
 She left much of her estate to the Washington State Federation of Women's Clubs to enlarge and improve Federation Forest State Park, where the Catherine Montgomery Nature Interpretive Center hosts educational programs about the forest.
 In 2010, she was inducted into the Northwest Women's Hall of Fame, as "the Mother of the Pacific Crest Trail".

 Montgomery's former home in Bellingham became housing for the Sisters of Newark serving at St. Joseph's Hospital.